marcuspang/reco/README.md

 ### Social Objects

 - Reco bot tracks social objects on social media channels (e.g. messages, likes, shares, etc. on Discord) and uploads them to IPFS (encrypted with Lighthouse)
-- Reco bot then sends the IPFS hash to the smart contract, which emits an event that the envio's indexer stores in the database
+- Reco bot then sends the IPFS hash to the smart contract deployed on Flare, which emits an event that the envio's indexer stores in the database
 - This social object is tied to the user, and can be used for social curation, e.g. likes, shares, comments, etc.

 ### Content Curation